 I also started understanding the nexus of propaganda and control between Harvard, the mega corporations, the government, the military and the World Bank, UN and mega NGOs and factory schooling: how the ruling class is set-up and maintained through schooling, how education is so deeply tied to unlimited economic growth and human resource development, and how the entire game is unfairly rigged.
 The myth of meritocracy, poverty alleviation and trickle- down economics was shattered for me.

 After working with many international development agencies, governments, schools and NGOs, I gave up on trying to ‘fix’ schools.
 I realized that they were not broke.
 They were, in fact, working very successfully, doing exactly what they were designed to do, that is, dumb down people and make them dependent on/slaves of the global economy.
-I slowly identified the 6 Cs DNA behind factory schooling – Compulsion, Competition, Compartmentalization, Commodification, deContextualization and monoCulture/standardization.
+I slowly identified the 6 Cs DNA behind factory schooling – Compulsion, Competition, Compartmentalization/fragmentation, Commodification, deContextualization and monoCulture/standardization.
 I realized that any further effort I put into fixing schools would only make them more efficient and effective in manipulating and controlling students.
 The only thing I could do now was to help expose the lie of education, help dismantle schooling and help create spaces for people to walkout and reclaim control over their own self-design learning processes.
-In other words, help break-free from the suffocating logic of factory-schooling.
+In other words, help break-free from the suffocating logic and culture of factory-schooling.

 Many friends tell me that kids need to go to school to learn the basics or that social sciences are corrupt but science is pure.
 I started to feel that the academic knowledge system is a fake knowledge system.
 It is based on the premise that nature is an unintelligent form of life.
 That humans are separate from nature and we are inherently greedy and evil and cannot be trusted.
 It fragments our knowing, fragments our inner and outer worlds.
 It kills diversity and self-organizing capacities.
 It turns Life into a commodity waiting to be exploited by us.
 It does not appear capable of self-correction.
 I do believe that there is the possibility of more holistic ways of knowing and to live together in a much more beautiful and harmonious way.